-Driver training is as vital as inspections.
+Flatbed trucking companies pa driver training is as vital as inspections.
 To meet tight maintenance schedules, the best heavy-hauling companies should always maintain large, diverse trailer pools.

 It will be accessible 24/7 without unexpected maintenance.
 Shippers should ask potential carriers about routine maintenance.
 Despite the obvious, many shipping companies overlook their trailers.